Department of Communication Sciences and Disorders (CSD)

 - Develop case reports that are easily understood and well-organized, as measured by oral and written communication projects completed during the senior year in capstone and other senior courses.

 To graduate from UCA, students must complete a minimum of 120 semester hours.
-These hours include the general education courses required of all students (see: uca.edu/gened/) and the courses required for the student's major.
-Also, forty of the 120 hours must be upper division (3000-4000 level) courses.
+These hours include the UCA Core courses required of all students (see: Lower-Division UCA Core Check Sheet) and the courses required for the student’s major.
+Also, 40 of the 120 hours must be upper division (3000-4000 level) courses.

 A minor is not required in CSD but acceptable.
 Suggested minors include: foreign language, psychology, sociology, or business.
-In lieu of a minor, students should complete 22 to 24 hours of electives across related disciplines approved by the major academic advisor.
-A list of suggested electives is included in this advising packet.
-Students can obtain permission for other unlisted possibilities from their advisor.
+In lieu of a minor, students should complete 13-19 hours of electives across related disciplines approved by the major academic advisor.

 Admission and Retention